Family Presence and Visitor Restrictions

 This easing of restrictions, while not yet a full return to open family presence, is a safe progression towards open family presence.

 Medical Health Officers will continue to have discretion to introduce or maintain restrictions, depending on factors such as community transmission or COVID-19 cases within a home.
-See list of family presence restrictions in LTC and acute facilities.

 Public Health Order (PHO) can temporarily alter our family presence restrictions.
 If a PHO states restrictions, those restrictions are the current law and must be followed.